How To Support Children Throughout KS2 SATs: Mental Health & Wellbeing Activities For Children

 8. Highlight their strengths

 Remind children of their talents and skills that SATs do not assess.
-Emphasis e the importance of skills in subjects SATs do not test such as history and PE.
+Emphasise the importance of skills in subjects SATs do not test such as history and PE.

-Highlight other skills that make your pupils great that tests do not measure such as kindness, generosity and being a good friend.
+Talk about the qualities tests do not measure such as kindness, generosity and being a good friend.

 9. Remind them SATs are brief

-10. Use positive language
+10. Use positive language and affirmations

 Managing stress during SATs week

-1. Host a SATs breakfast
+1. Host a SATs breakfast and start the day early

 Eating breakfast amongst peers each morning before SATs can help calm nerves and distract from the imminent exams.
 While this is a little extra work for staff, the positive impact on pupils is huge.